 The music department has a wide range of facilities that the students have access to before, during and after lessons.
 We have two music classrooms, which includes a large keyboard room and an iMac suite with the latest recording programs.
 There is a state of the art professional recording studio with a live room for students to record singing or playing an instrument.
-The department also includes a practice room and an ensemble room.
+The department also includes a practice room.

 Key Stage 3

 Class music is taught to all students in Years 7-9.
 This acts as a foundation for examination options in the senior part of the school where the subject alongside performing arts, is offered at Key Stage 4 and Key Stage 5.
 The work is practically based and all students will be encouraged to develop their skills in performing, composing, listening and technology.

-The Garageband music program is used by Students throughout the school for composition work and Sibelius music program is used by Key Stage 4 and Key Stage 5 students to aid composition work as well.
+The Garageband music program is used by students throughout the school for composition work and Sibelius music program is introduced in Year 9 to aid composition work as well.